Honey Lemonade (Lemonade Recipe with Honey)

 While icy cocktails like strawberry Moscow mules are great in the evening, I also like an alcohol-free option that can be sipped all day.
 I like to rotate between mango lemonade, agave lemonade, and this honey lemonade.

-This is a refreshing lemon mint drink that pairs beautifully with any savory meal or tastes great just on its own!
+This is a refreshing lemon mint drink that pairs beautifully with any savory meal, a snack like spicy potato chips, or tastes great just on its own!

 This honey lemonade is easy to make with ingredients you probably already have on hand.